 Write down the measured network analyzer power out in logbook.

-C. At dewar, connect cable GH to cable AB as shown in figure 1a.
+C. At Dewar, connect cable GH to cable AB as shown in figure 1a.

 D. In cable calibration VI, click button labeled 'Reflected Power From VTA'

 E. A pop-up will appear, enter the network power out (from Step 1.B, above) in the yellow highlighted field.